Heart 80s: Content

 Heart 80s plays a selection of music from the 1980s.

 Programming and Presenters

 Heart 80s programming is produced and broadcast from the headquarters of Global at Leicester Square in central London.
-Most of the network's output is automated, with a live breakfast show hosted by Simon Beale weekday mornings and Saturday mornings.
+Most of the network's output is automated, with a live breakfast show hosted by Simon Beale (Monday to Saturday).
+Guests on Simon's show have included Jason Donovan, Billy Ocean, Bonnie Tyler, Nik Kershaw, Boy George, Carol Decker, Hue & Cry, Martin Fry, Marti Pellow, Tony Hadley, Matt Goss, Midge Ure, Billy Crystal and Andrew Ridgeley, Pepsi & Shirlie (from Wham).

-Since early 2024, the station launched in Tenerife and Since late 2024, Pat Sharp has been a relief presenter, covering for Simon Beale who himself was the relief presenter for Roberto.
+Since May 2024, Pat Sharp has been a relief presenter, covering for Simon Beale.

+Simon was originally on the main Heart network, often covering for Roberto - the original Heart 80s Breakfast presenter from 2017-2023.